How the Republican presidential candidates view Jan. 6, democracy and voting issues

 Ramaswamy has proposed far-reaching, if implausible, reforms to voting policies.

-When asked on NBC's Meet the Press how he would've handled Pence's role on Jan.
+When asked on NBC's Meet the Press how he would've handled Vice President Mike Pence's role on Jan.
 6, Ramaswamy said he would've used the "historic opportunity" to pass sweeping measures such as "single-day voting on Election Day," thereby eliminating early and mail voting options, and federal voter identification rules.

 "In my capacity as president of the Senate, I would have led through that level of reform, then on that condition certified the election results, served it up to the president — President Trump — then to sign that into law," he said.